markcallen/devcyclereact/README.md

 Then get the dev environment key `Account -> Settings -> Environments & Keys` and update the variable DevCycleKey in `next.config.js`

+Create a new Feature Flag called `react-sample`

+Set the variation on to be `true` and the variation off to be `false`.

+In the targetting rules serve varation on to all users.
+The `/` will show the
+text:

+Get started by editing `pages/index.js`

+If you set the targetting rules to server varation off then `/` will show this
+text:

+Variable React-Sample off

 ### Non-Boolean Feature Flag

 Feature flags aren’t just booleans that turn on or off a feature based upon